Updated on: September 22, 2024

 Short on time?
 Here’s how to remove IDP.Alexa.51:

-• 1.
-Scan Your Device — If your antivirus is giving you the IDP.Alexa.51 notification, you need to find out if you actually have malware on your device or if you’re getting a false positive from your antivirus.
+- 1. Scan Your Device.
+First, you need to find out if you actually have malware on your device or if you’re getting a false positive from your antivirus.
 Run a full system scan with a high-quality antivirus to get a second opinion (I recommend Norton).

-• 3.
-Stay Protected — Keep your device safe from further infections by purchasing a reliable internet security suite.
-I recommend Norton, which has flawless malware detection rates, great real-time protection, and a heap of other useful internet security features — plus it comes with a risk-free 60-day money-back guarantee.
+- 3. Stay Protected.
+Keep your device safe from further infections by using a reliable internet security suite.
+I recommend Norton, which has flawless malware detection rates and great real-time protection.

 IDP.Alexa.51 is a threat name given to suspicious applications detected by Avira, Avast, and AVG.
 In most cases, IDP.Alexa.51 is a false positive (false positives occur when an antivirus scanner mistakenly labels a benign file as a malware file).
 Safe programs that communicate to a web app (like Spotify or Skype) and flash games (like Plants Vs. Zombies) are often flagged with the IDP.Alexa.51 label.